Connect your Microsoft SQL Server source to Bigeye.

 Create a read-only user with table-level permissions that Bigeye can use to connect to SQL Server.

-Launch SQL Server Management Studio and connect with credentials that have been granted the ‘sa’ role.
+Launch SQL Server Management Studio and connect with credentials having ‘sa’ role permissions.

-Expand Security, right-click on Logins and select New Login.
+Expand Security, right-click Logins, and select New Login.

 Enter a descriptive Login name, select SQL Server authentication, and enter a secure password.
-On the bottom of the page select the database Bigeye will be connecting to as the Default database.
+On the bottom of the page, select the database that Bigeye connects to as the Default database.

 Select the User Mapping tab, check the box next to the desired database, confirm that only ‘public’ is selected, and click OK.

-Click the New Query button and select the database you are connecting to Bigeye.
+Click New Query and select the database to connect with Bigeye.

 SELECT 'GRANT SELECT ON "' + TABLE_SCHEMA + '"."' + TABLE_NAME + '" TO "bigeye_read_only"' FROM information_schema.tables